 "Do you want the two engines to leap off the track and race all the way to the bathroom?
 Here, I'll take this one and you take that one; Let's zoom!"

 Their frontal cortex is still developing the ability to switch gears from what they want to what you want.
 Every time you set a limit that requires

 your child to give up what she wants in order to do what you want, she has to make a choice.
 When she decides that her relationship with you is

 more important than what she wants at this moment, she follows your request.
-Every time she does that, she's strengthening her brain's neural pathways
+Every time she does that, she's strengthening the neural pathways

 But this only works if your child switches gears somewhat willingly.
 If you drag her kicking and screaming, she's resisting, rather than choosing.